-As of March 31, 2024

-(\$ in thousands, except share and par value) Actual As a s adjusted(1)

-Cash and cash equivalents \$ 57,337 \$

-Debt:

-Revolving Credit Facility(2)

-First Lien Credit Facility(2) 2, 200,000

-Receivables Facility(2) 70,000

-Total debt 2, 270,000

-Stockholders' equity:

-Common Stock, \$0.01 par value per share, 227,000,000 shares authorized, actual; 124,675,989 shares issued and outstanding, actual; 2,500,000,000 shares authorized, as adjusted; shares issued and outstanding, as
+(\$ in thousands, except share and par value) As of March 31, 2024 Actual As adjusted(1) Debt: Revolving Credit Facility(3) - First Lien Credit Facility(3) 2 ,200,000 1,290,884 Receivables Facility(3) 70,000 70,000 Total debt 2 ,270,000 1,360,884 Stockholders' equity: Common Stock, \$0.01 par value per share, 227,000,000 shares authorized, actual; 121,659,634 shares issued and outstanding, actual; 2,500,000,000 shares authorized, as adjusted; 166,659,634 shares issued and outstanding, as adjusted 1,217 1,667 Additional paid-in capital 2 ,236,350 3,139,188 Accumulated other comprehensive income (loss) 15,627 15,627 Accumulated deficit (217,707) (217,707) Total stockholders' equity \$2 ,035,487 \$ 2,938,775 Total capitalization \$4 ,305,487 \$ 4,299,658

-adjusted 1,247

-Additional paid-in capital 2, 236,320

-Accumulated other comprehensive income (loss) 15,627

-Accumulated deficit (217,707)

-Total stockholders' equity \$2, 035,487 \$

-Total capitalization \$4, 305,487 \$

-(1) To the extent we change the number of shares of common stock sold by us in this offering from the shares we expect to sell or we change the initial public offering price from the assumed initial public offering price of \$ per share, the mid-point of the estimated price range set forth on the cover page of this prospectus, or any combination of these events occurs, the net proceeds to us from this offering and each of additional paid-in capital, total stockholders' equity, and total capitalization may increase or decrease.
-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the mid-point of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) the net proceeds that we receive in this offering and each of additional paid-in capital, total stockholders' equity, and total capitalization by approximately , assuming the number of shares offered by us remains the same as set forth on the cover page of this prospectus and after deducting the underwriting discount and estimated offering expenses payable by us.
-An increase (decrease) of 1,000,000 shares in the expected number of shares to be sold by us in this offering, assuming no change in the assumed initial public offering price of \$ per share, which is the mid-point of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) our net proceeds from this offering and each of additional paid-in capital, total stockholders' equity, and total capitalization by approximately \$ after deducting the underwriting discount and estimated offering expenses payable by us.
+(1) To the extent we change the number of shares of common stock sold by us in this offering from the shares we expect to sell or we change the initial public offering price from the assumed initial public offering price of \$21.50 per share, the mid-point of the estimated price range set forth on the cover page of this prospectus, or any combination of these events occurs, the net proceeds to us from this offering and each of additional paid-in capital, total stockholders' equity, and total capitalization may increase or decrease.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$21.50 per share, which is the mid-point of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) the net proceeds that we receive in this offering and each of additional paid-in capital, total stockholders' equity, and total capitalization by approximately \$42.5 million, assuming the number of shares offered by us remains the same as set forth on the cover page of this prospectus, and total capitalization by approximately \$42.5 million, assuming the underwriting discount and estimated offering expenses payable by us.
+An increase (decrease) of 1,000,000 shares in the expected number of shares to be sold by us in this offering, assuming no change in the assumed initial public offering and each of additional paid-in capital to the estimated price range set forth on the cover page of this prospectus, would increase (decrease) of 1,000,000 shares in the expected number of shares to be sold by us in this offering, assuming no change in the assumed initial public offering and each of additional paid-in capital to the estimated price range set forth on the cover page of this prospectus, would increase (decrease) our net proceeds from this offering and each of additional paid-in capital, total stockholders' equity, and total capitalization by approximately \$20.3 million after deducting the underwriting discount and estimated offering and each of additional paid-in capital,